Developer FAQ

 I had a compilation error with a recipe, how can I fix that?

-I tried all methods of the "Troubleshooting the Build" page and my recipe doesn't build, what can I do?
+I tried all methods of the "Troubleshooting the Build" page and my recipe doesn't build, what it can be?

 When I run "make r.recipe" I get a syntax error, how can I fix that?